-If you have a thyroid disorder or an autoimmune condition and are struggling to lose weight, headlines of singer Kelly Clarkson’s dramatic transformation using the Plant Paradox diet might leave you wondering if it could leave you svelte too.
+If you have a thyroid disorder or an autoimmune condition and are struggling to lose weight, reports of dramatic transformations using the Plant Paradox diet might make you wonder if it could leave you svelte.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy